Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Edible Landscapes

 “Going green” has become more popular than ever, and landscaping is no exception for the new year.
 Landscapes are transitioning from simply eye-pleasing to eye-pleasing and sustainable.
 More homeowners this year will likely switch to creating beautiful landscapes with edible produce.
-Herbs, vegetables, and fruits can all provide lush greenery and pops of colors that you’d expect in a landscape while also creating a sustainable garden.
+Herbs, vegetables, and fruits can all provide the lush greenery and pops of color you’d expect in a landscape, while also creating a sustainable garden.

 Bold Accents